SK-EID/smart-id-java-client/README.md

 ### Authenticating with document number

-If you already know the documentNumber you can this for (re-)authentication.
+If you already know the documentNumber you can use this for (re-)authentication.
 Each document number is connected with specific mobile device of user.
 If user has Smart-ID installed to multiple devices then this triggers notification to a specific device only.
 This is why it is recommended to use authentication with document number if you want to target specific device only.